 We suggest that the collapsing core of a massive rotating star may fragment to produce two or more compact objects.
 Their coalescence under gravitational radiation gives the resulting black hole or neutron star a significant kick velocity, which may explain those observed in pulsars.
 A gamma-ray burst can result only when this kick is small.
-Thus, only a small fraction of core-collapse supernovae produce gamma-ray bursts.
-The burst may be delayed significantly (hours to days) after the supernova, as suggested by recent observations.
-If our picture is correct, core-collapse supernovae should be significant sources of gravitational radiation with a chirp signal similar to a coalescing neutron star binary.
+Thus only a small fraction of core-collapse supernovae produce gamma-ray bursts.
+The burst may be delayed significantly (hours - days) after the supernova, as suggested by recent observations.
+If this picture is correct, core-collapse supernovae should be significant sources of gravitational radiation with a chirp signal similar to a coalescing binary.

-Subject headings: accretion, accretion disks - binaries: close - gamma rays: bursts - gravitational waves - stars: neutron - supernovae: general
+Subject headings: accretion, accretion discs - binaries: close stars: evolution - stars: neutron - gamma rays: bursts - supernovae - gravitational radiation.

-1. INTRODUCTION
+1. Introduction

-It is now widely believed that long (≥5 s) gamma-ray bursts (GRBs) are produced by a class of supernovae (SNe) known as collapsars or hypernovae (Woosley 1993; MacFadyen & Woosley 1999; Paczyński 1998).
-The collapse of the rotating core of a massive star is assumed to lead to the formation of a black hole, the remaining core material having enough angular momentum to form a massive accreting torus around it.
-Powered by either neutrino annihilation or MHD processes, matter is expected to be expelled with high Lorentz factors once an evacuated channel along the rotation axis of the core has formed.
+It is now widely believed that long $(\gtrsim 5 \text{ s})$ gamma-ray bursts are produced by a class of supernovae, known as collapsars or hypernovae (Woosley 1993; MacFadyen & Woosley, 1999; Paczyński, 1998).
+The collapse of the core of a massive star is assumed to lead to the formation of a black hole, the remaining core material having enough angular momentum to form a massive accreting torus around it.
+The gravitational energy of the torus is radiated as neutrinos or converted to a beamed outflow by MHD processes.
+An evacuated channel forms along the rotation axis of the core, allowing the expulsion of matter with high Lorentz factors.

-Direct evidence for the association of SNe and GRBs comes from the detection of bumps in the afterglow of several GRBs (e.g., Price et al. 2002 and references therein) and the recent detection of SN ejecta in the X-ray afterglow of GRB 011211 by Reeves et al. (2002).
-However, the hypernova class is extremely small: even allowing for the probable beaming of GRBs (Frail et al. 2001), the fraction of hypernovae among SNe cannot be greater than about 10-3.
-Evidently, the production of a GRB by an SN is a very rare event.
+Direct evidence for the association of SNe and GRBs comes from the detection of bumps in the afterglow of several gamma-ray bursts (e.g. Price et al. 2002 and references therein) and the recent detection of SN ejecta in the X-ray afterglow of GRB 011211 by Reeves et al. (2002).
+However the hypernova class is extremely small: even allowing for the probable beaming of gamma-ray bursts (Frail et al. 2001), the fraction of HNe among SNe cannot be greater than about 10^{-3} .
+Evidently the production of a gamma-ray burst by a supernova is a very rare event.
 What causes this rarity is unclear.

-The X-ray observation of an SN-GRB association by Reeves et al. (2002) throws up a further puzzle.
-Light-travel arguments give a size of 10^{14} - 10^{15} cm for the reprocessing region producing the X-ray spectrum, depending on the beaming.
-This is much larger than the radius of the progenitor star and must be associated with the SN outflow.
-Indeed, the measured blueshift of the spectrum with respect to the known GRB redshift implies an outflow velocity of $\sim 0.1c$.
-But these two measurements together require that the GRB occurred between 10 hr and 4 days after the SN.
-This is clearly incompatible with the simplest version of the hypernova model (MacFadyen & Woosley 1999).
+The X-ray observation of a SN-GRB association by Reeves et al. (2002) throws up a further puzzle.
+Light travel arguments give a size $10^{14} - 10^{15}$ cm for the reprocessing region producing the X-ray spectrum, depending on the beaming.
+This is much larger than the radius of the progenitor star, and must be associated with the supernova outflow.
+Indeed the measured blueshift of the spectrum with respect to the known GRB redshift implies an outflow velocity $\sim 0.1c$.
+But these two measurements together require that the GRB occurred between 10 hr and 4 d after the supernova.
+This is clearly incompatible with the simplest version of how a hypernova proceeds.

-In this Letter, we offer a solution to both problems.
+In this paper we offer a solution to both problems.
 We reconsider the collapse of a rotating core and suggest by analogy with simulations of star formation that this may produce two or more compact objects.
-This idea was first investigated by Berezinskii et al. (1988) and Imshennik (1992) and was developed further in later papers (e.g., Zabrodina & Imshennik 2000; Colpi & Wasserman 2002).
-The subsequent coalescence of these objects can power a GRB (Paczyński 1986), accounting for the SN-GRB delay (although see also Vietri & Stella 1998 and Rees & Mészáros 2000).
-The merger itself will generally give the black hole resulting from the collapse a significant velocity ("kick").
-This may be the explanation for the kicks observed in pulsars (Arzoumanian, Chernoff, & Cordes 2002).
-Following the suggestion of MacFadyen & Woosley (1999) that GRB production will be adversely affected by such kicks, we show that only a small fraction of core-collapse SNe will produce GRBs.
-These are likely to be a subset of those producing a massive black hole ($\gtrsim 12~M{\odot}$).
+The subsequent coalescence of these objects can power a gamma-ray burst, accounting for the SN-GRB delay.
+The merger itself will generally give the black hole resulting from the collapse a significant velocity ('kick').
+This may be the explanation for the kicks observed in pulsars (Arzoumanian, Chernoff & Cordes, 2002).
+Following the suggestion of MacFadyen and Woosley (1999) that GRB production will be adversely affected by such kicks, we show that only a small fraction of core-collapse supernovae will produce gamma-ray bursts.
+These are likely to be a subset of those producing a massive black hole ($\gtrsim 12 M{\odot}$).